Manly to Dee Why

 Queenscliff Beach and Ocean Pool

 The Wormhole, also known as the Queenscliff Tunnel, dates back to 1908.
-It was apparently carved out by local fishermen as a shortcut to Freshwater Beach from Manly.
-Today, the path towards Freshwater from the tunnel is mostly blocked by rocks, but it’s still worth going through the hole to enjoy the unique tunnel vision to the south and east.
+It was apparently carved out by local fishermen as a shortcut between Manly and Freshwater.
+The passage is partly blocked today, but it’s still worth stepping through for the framed ocean view.

 Freshwater to Curl Curl

-Continuing on from here you have a couple of options.
-Take the path near the rockpool up to McKillop Park Reserve and around to the boardwalk that leads to Curl Curl.
-Alternatively, at low tide, you can walk on the rocks beyond the pool and then back up to join the boardwalk beyond the Reserve.
+From Freshwater Beach, continue via the path near the rockpool up to McKillop Park and onto the boardwalk toward Curl Curl.
+Or, if it’s low tide, you can walk on the rocks beyond the pool and then back up to join the boardwalk beyond the Reserve.

 Curl Curl to Dee Why

 In the spring and summer, wildflowers abound along this trail and you’ll likely see a variety of birds feeding and nesting in the area.
-In migration season, whales can be spotted from one of the many lookouts along the path.
+In migration season, whales can be spotted from this and many of the other lookouts along the path.

 Dee Why tidal pool

-Approaching it from the South end you’ll pass the ocean pool which is 50 metres long and has a toddlers area beside it.
-There are change rooms and toilets just up from the pool and there’s large reserve with a popular playground beyond that.
+Approaching it from the south end you’ll pass the ocean pool which is 50 metres long and has a toddler area beside it.
+There are change rooms and toilets just up from the pool and a large reserve with a playground beyond that.

-The Strand, which runs behind this end of the beach, is filled with cafes and restaurants and is a good place to stop for some refreshements before heading back.
+The Strand, which runs behind this end of the beach, is filled with cafes and restaurants and is a good place to stop for some refreshments before heading back.

 In the area